Steering Committee

 2020-2021

-Françoise Campbell is an Early Career Researcher working on questions of subjectivity, identification and ideological ambivalence in contemporary French and Francophone texts.
+Françoise Campbell is an early career researcher working on questions of subjectivity, identification and ideological ambivalence in contemporary French and Francophone texts.
 She is also the Secretary and ECR representative of the newly formed 'Women in French Australia' research group, which aims to facilitate collaboration between Australia-based researchers of gender, feminism and women’s writing in French and Francophone cultural contexts.
 Since 2020, Françoise has co-edited a special issue of French Cultural Studies on transgression in the works of Michel Houellebecq and has taken part in online seminars, speaking about confinement in novels by Houellebecq and Chloé Delaume.
 Françoise is currently preparing an article on precarity and care in Leïla Slimani’s Chanson douce, as well as a monograph based on her PhD thesis, tentatively titled La Poursuite de l’impossible: The Ambivalence of Utopia in the novels of Michel Houellebecq.
 [September 2020 – July 2021]

 2019-2020